jup-ag/token-list/README.md

 ## Contribute:

 ### If you are a project with a new token:
+- Your token must already be live on Jup.
+See [Getting your token on Jupiter](https://docs.jup.ag/notes/getting-your-token-on-jupiter)
 - Open a PR like this [sample PR](https://github.com/jup-ag/token-list/pull/24)
 - Fill up [the markdown template](https://github.com/jup-ag/token-list/blob/main/pull_request_template.md) that is generated automatically.
 This PR should point to `staging`.
 - Tell our community more about your project and get them to validate and upvote your PR.